Aheld823/the_needle/readme.md

 The data is pulled via selenium scraper from the Washington City Paper website.
 All manipulations and visualizations are done in Plotly/Dash.

 # Run this dashboard
-The run this dashboard locally simply copy this repo.
+The run this dashboard locally simply clone this repo.
 Install the necessary requirements and run the following command in your terminal
 ```
 source start_app.sh
 ```